-Donations to the fund support tuition scholarships at a select group of high-performing non-profit camps that demonstrate sound fiscal management and expertise serving youth affected by poverty, and intellectual and physical disabilities.
+Donations to the Camp Nebagamon Scholarship Fund (CNSF) support tuition scholarships at a select group of high-performing non-profit camps that demonstrate sound fiscal management and expertise serving youth affected by poverty, and intellectual and physical disabilities.

 Expertise serving youth with disabilities: